This article was originally published on Aug. 18, 2017, and was updated on Jan. 10, 2019, and Jan. 15, 2020.

 Common mistakes when filing business taxes

 Now that you know when business taxes are due, it’s important to learn how to submit them correctly so you avoid penalties.
-There are a few common mistakes businesses make when trying to meet filing deadlines and preparing for tax returns.
+There are a few common mistakes businesses sometimes make when trying to meet filing deadlines and preparing for tax returns.
 These include:

 Not including all forms: Make sure that when you send in your tax forms, you include all of the related forms and schedules.
 If you don’t, you could face late-filing penalties.

 Not talking to your accountant early enough: Trying to throw together a return in a week or few days could lead to costly mistakes.
-Be brave and trust your tax professional.

 Not reviewing all the figures before filing: A mistake could lead to penalties, additional taxes (due to deductions being missed), or a time-consuming audit.